-Adolescent Health, Alcohol & Drug Abuse Prevention, Nutrition Promotion and Obesity and Diabetes Prevention
+Adolescent Health, Alcohol & Drug Abuse Prevention, Behavioral Health, Nutrition Promotion and Obesity and Diabetes Prevention

 NativeVision is a unique national youth enrichment and empowerment initiative for American Indian children, operated by the Johns Hopkins Center for American Indian Health.
 Launched in 1996 in partnership with the NFL Players Association and the Nick Lowery Charitable Foundation, more than 40,000 Native youth and tribal community members from dozens of tribes across the country have been reached.